jmahmood/jackwatcher/README.md

 I assume users will want to have a different directory for auto-played audio.
 Maybe you have an audio book you want to play, or a podcast queue that you do not want as BGM.
 You can link the directories if you want to keep them the same.

-## What if I want to select my music?
+## What if I want to select what music to play?

-Use something else.
+You can use LB/RB to switch songs.
+However, this application purposely exposes no GUI.
+If you need one, please consider something else.
 This is meant to be a "plug and forget" style system.

 ## Why not bluetooth?